Mmoolchandji/photo-garden-guardian-clerk/knowledge_base.md

 - **WhatsApp Sharing:** Share images directly to WhatsApp, with or without captions.
 Multiple images can be sent in a single action, with optional compression for mobile compatibility.
 - **Role-Based Access:** Admins have access to management views and controls.
 Regular users have restricted access, ensuring security and workflow separation.
 - **Selection Mode (Mobile):** Long-press enables selection mode on mobile devices, allowing batch operations like sharing or deletion.
 - **Mobile-Optimized UI:** The app adapts layouts and scroll behaviors for smooth mobile use, including touch gestures and responsive design.
+This includes significant improvements to `PhotoModal`, `FloatingShareButton`, `BulkMetadataForm`, `BulkMetadataStep`, `BulkUploadHeader`, `FabricSelector` (dropdown overflow), and the Delete Card within `BulkActionToolbar`.
 - **Supabase Integration:** Handles authentication, file storage, and database operations securely and efficiently.

 ---